Monday, February 2, 2026

 The Nature of Sacred Time

-God established the “lights in the vault of the heavens to divide the day from the night, and they shall be signs for the fixed times and for days and years” (Genesis 1:14-19), and instructed the Israelites to call sacred assemblies.
+God established the “lights in the vault of the heavens to divide the day from the night” saying “they shall be signs for the fixed times and for days and years” (Genesis 1:14-19), and instructed the Israelites to call sacred assemblies to recognize sacred time.
 (Leviticus 23:2).

 By observing the new moon, the Israelites were called not only to mark time but to participate in its sanctification.
 The new month was declared only after reliable witnesses testified to the sighting of the new moon [41].
 This legal process made time a matter of sacred testimony.
 This requirement made the community partners in divine order.
 It also led to the practice of observing two days of Rosh Hashanah, even in the Land of Israel, to ensure the festival aligned with the new moon as testified by witnesses no matter which day the witnesses arrived in Jerusalem.

 The Psalmist reminds us that life’s brevity is part of its holiness: “To count our days rightly, instruct [us], that we may get a heart of wisdom.”
-(Psalm 90:12[37]).
+(Psalm 90:12[42]).
 Time’s limits can stir fear, yet they also awaken purpose.
-In the story of Honi the Circle Maker, who saw a man planting a carob tree that would not bear fruit for seventy years, we learn that time’s value lies in continuity, in planting for those who will come after.
-To live with awareness of time is to recognize that even our smallest acts echo through the generations.
+In the story of Honi the Circle Maker, [was that Honi or Rabbi Shimon bar Chai?] who saw a man planting a carob tree that would not bear fruit for many years, we learn that living with an awareness of time is to recognize that even our smallest acts echo through the generations.

 Daily Rhythms of Prayer